YoLi-sw/sampledemo/README.md

 # sampledemo
-This is just a sample
+This is just a sample file